-As the name suggests, the patient undergoes the surgery of both the knees at the same time.
-This allows the patient to get both the knees replaced at the same time and as a result, lesser downtime is involved.
+As the name suggests, the patient undergoes surgery on both knees at the same time.
+This allows the patient to get both knees replaced at the same time and as a result, lesser downtime is involved.

 What is the Recovery Time after Bilateral Knee Replacement?